- Get Help

 Family Survival Guide to Loved Ones Addiction Treatment

 The best advice for families of addiction, is to identify the situation as quickly as possible.
 Ask for help.
 Advise the addict of concerns.
 Confront them.
 Set boundaries and rules to limit the amount of use.
 Clear the home environment of all substances.
 Be firm, but show love and support.
 Monitor activities and friends.
 Learn as much as possible about what they are using, how they are getting it, and where.
 Know the facts.
-Many addiction treatment facilities like Freedom Drug rehab offer information on-line.
+Many drug rehab facilities and addiction treatment services offer information on-line.
 Do not ignore the situation or try to pacify it.

 The problem will not go away on its own, and can not be diffused by ordinary means.
 Addicts will do whatever it takes to continue use.
 They will take advantage of any weakness and turn the situation around as it suits their needs.
 Control needs to be established.
 It is essential for the family to remember that it is not the true essence of the individual, but the addiction that is speaking and acting erratically.
 Do not enable the individual or become co-dependant.